Craig Bradley: Honours

-Games record

-Craig Bradley is the all-time games record holder in elite Australian rules football with 464 premiership (home-and-away and finals) matches: 89 for Port Adelaide in the SANFL from 1981 to 1985 (despite missing the last eight matches of the 1983 season touring England with the Young Australia cricket team), and 375 for Carlton in the VFL/AFL from 1986 to 2002, including 31 finals (7 for Port Adelaide and 24 for Carlton).
+Craig Bradley was an Australian rules footballer who played 464 premiership matches: 89 for Port Adelaide in the SANFL from 1981 to 1985 (despite missing the last six matches of the 1983 season touring England with the Young Australia cricket team) and 375 for Carlton in the VFL/AFL from 1986 to 2002, including 31 finals (7 for Port Adelaide and 24 for Carlton).

-He also holds the Carlton club games record, and at the time of his retirement, ranked fourth for most games played in the VFL/AFL behind Simon Madden (378), Kevin Bartlett (403) and Michael Tuck (426).
-As of the 2022 Grand Final, he is ranked ninth.
+He holds the Carlton club games record, and at the time of his retirement, ranked fourth for most games played in the VFL/AFL behind Simon Madden (378), Kevin Bartlett (403) and Michael Tuck (426).
+As of the 2025 Grand Final, he is ranked 11th.

 Other matches

-Bradley also played nine pre-season/night series matches for Port Adelaide, 19 State of Origin matches for South Australia from 1983 to 1999 (the final season of State of Origin), and 27 pre-season/night series matches for Carlton (these are counted as senior by the SANFL but not by the VFL/AFL).
-If these are included, then Bradley played a total of 519 senior career games.
+Bradley also played 36 pre-season/night series matches - nine for Port Adelaide and 27 for Carlton (these are counted as senior by the SANFL but not by the VFL/AFL) - as well as 19 State of Origin matches for South Australia from 1983 to 1999, and nine International Rules matches for Australia.
+If these are included, then Bradley played a total of 528 senior career games.

-Bradley also played nine International Rules matches for Australia, which are counted as senior by the VFL/AFL, who record Bradley's total as 501 career senior games, excluding his pre-season/night series matches for Carlton: if these are considered here, this gives Bradley an overall total of 528 career senior games.
+The VFL/AFL list Bradley's total as 501 career senior games, excluding his pre-season/night series matches for Carlton.